 As students uploaded photos to each Siftr, she commented on photos that captured the heart of the assignment and showed promise for the students’ final portfolio.
 “As soon as I saw Bill’s photo, which he uploaded near Milwaukee, I knew this was a cool technology,” she said.
 “Seeing the photo in real-time was amazing.”

 “As the students upload to Siftr, I can comment about what’s good about their photo,” she said.
 “It saved me so much time.
 I could make immediate and personal comments.”

-This kind of informal commentary on Siftr created a safe place for students to take chances and work outside their comfort zones.
-On the students’ best photos, she often left comments like, “portfolio worthy photo!” to encourage the students throughout the semester.
+This kind of informal commentary in Siftr created a safe place for students to take chances and work outside their comfort zones.
+On the students’ best photos, she often left comments like, “portfolio-worthy photo!” to encourage the students throughout the semester.

 Siftr also allowed the students to be inspired by the kinds of photos their classmates were taking because everyone could see what each other posts to the Siftr.

 As part of the course, Shiela asked students to give class presentations about individual Siftrs.
 “Could you talk about this Siftr for composition?” she would ask the student.
 The student would then choose the top three photos for that Siftr assignment and present them in class.